Feature Alignment as a Generative Process: Methods

-Since $\textbf{z}(\textbf{x})$ is fixed, $\textbf{r}$ will evolve such as the function of the random variables will approximate $\textbf{z}(\textbf{x})$ as much as possible (See appendix A.1).
-We want to solve equation $(1)$ as efficiently as possible in time and memory.
-By discretizing the gradient flow, we obtain an approximation for the feature:
+Since $\textbf{z}_x$ is fixed, $\textbf{r}$ will evolve such as the function of the random variables will approximate $\textbf{z}(\textbf{x})$ as much as possible (See Appendix~\ref{A.1}).
+We want to solve Equation~(\ref{equ:flow}) as efficiently as possible in time and memory.
+By~discretizing the gradient flow, we obtain an approximation for the feature, as~shown in Equation~(\ref{equ:euler}).

 with $\tau$ being a hyperparameter that weights the contribution of the gradient.
-Equation $(2)$ is similar to activation maximization, except that we are minimising for the neurons to have a target activation.
+Equation~(\ref{equ:euler}) is similar to activation maximization, except~that we are minimizing for the neurons to have a target activation, which is the latent representation of an image $x$.
 These updates are done in $T$ time steps.
-Properly optimized, the solution to equation (2) converges to a feature by approximating the inverse of the weights (see Appendix 1).
-So then, optimizing the parameters of the network, the weight matrix between layers will have the orthogonal property $\textbf{w}^T \textbf{w} = \textbf{I}$, which implies in approximated reversibility (see Appendix 2).
+Properly optimized, the~solution to Equation~(\ref{equ:euler}) converges to the input $x$ by approximating the inverse of the weights (see Appendix~\ref{A.1}).
+So, by~optimizing the parameters of the network, the~weight matrix between layers will have the orthogonal property $\textbf{w}^T \textbf{w} = \textbf{I}$, which implies in approximated reversibility (see Appendix~\ref{A.2}).

-After we extract the feature $\hat{\mathbf{r}}$, we measure how similar it is to the inputs $\mathbf{x}$ by a new loss function $\mathcal{L}(\mathbf{x},\hat{\mathbf{r}})$.
+After we extract the representation $\hat{\mathbf{r}}$, we measure how similar it is to the inputs $\mathbf{x}$ by a new loss function $\mathcal{C}(\mathbf{x},\hat{\mathbf{r}})$.
 This second loss function is used for training the encoder by optimizing its parameters.
-As the neural network is trained, the encoder learns, not only to map the inputs to the latent variables, but also the reconstruction of the inputs from the latent vector.
+As~the neural network is trained, the~encoder learns, not only to map the inputs to the latent variables, but~also the reconstruction of the inputs from the latent vector.
 Following training, we can reconstruct the inputs by knowing only the latent vector.
-Figure \ref{fig:fa} and Algorithm 1 summarize the feature alignment technique.
-Notice that we initialize $\mathbf{r}$ with the same shape as $\mathbf{x}$.
+Figure~\ref{fig:fa} and Algorithm \ref{algo1} summarize the feature alignment technique.
+First, using an encoder $E(\theta)$, we obtain the latent representation $z_x$ of an input, $x$, which can be an image.
+The~same encoder is then given a random input of the same size as the input that is drawn from a predetermined distribution (such as a uniform or Gaussian distribution), outputting the latent representation $z_r$.
+We then perform a gradient descent on the random input for $T$ steps (a chosen hyper-parameter).
+Once we have both latent representations, we update the encoder parameters $\theta$ by minimizing the distance between the optimized random input $\hat{r}$ and the input $x$.